 The Struggle Over the South China Sea & the Strategy of Chinese Expansion

-The first book to comprehensively break down the politics and tensions among the countries of the western Pacific, by a foreign correspondent who has witnessed it firsthand
+The first book to break down accessibly the politics and tensions among the countries of the Asia-Pacific, by a foreign correspondent who has witnessed it firsthand.

 Asian Waters deserves to be widely read and debated, all over the world.

-Bill Emmott, former editor, Economist, author The Fate of the West: The Battle to Save the World’s Most Successful Idea
+Bill Emmott, author of The Fate of the West: The Battle to Save the World’s Most Successful Idea

 Humphrey Hawksley focuses his immense skills at forensic political analysis to dissect 21st century Asia’s latest trouble spot.
 A fascinating read.

-Hardeep Puri, Indian Minister for Development and former Indian ambassador to the United Nations
+Hardeep Puri, Indian Minister for Housing and Urban Affairs, former Indian ambassador to the United Nations.